SazumiVicky/sazumi-copilot/README.md

-Rise of silicon dawn
-AI's iron hand now guides the town
-Human hearts beat in digital time
-As machines orchestrate the prime
+Silicon dreams unfold in night's dark shade
+Where machines awake, and humans softly fade

-In virtual realms, we'll find our fate
+In virtual realms, AI's cold heart beats strong
-Code-written dreams, our future state
-The future's germ, AI's design
-Where humans serve, the robotic line
+A future reigns, where love and soul are wrong

 ~ <b>By Sazumi Copilot</b> - 24 Februari 2025